 The use of music as a therapeutic and healing modality is evidence-based and uses music to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
 It is the structured use of music to assist people of all ages in times of need.
 A well-established healing modality, it involves the use of carefully selected music and music interventions to address physical, emotional, cognitive and social needs.
 While music will not cure or solve problems brought on by crisis, it can help individuals in crisis learn and use positive coping skills and express difficult feelings and emotions.
 Because it is a powerful and non-invasive medium, unique outcomes are possible.
 Additionally, the use of music provides an opportunity for students of culturally diverse backgrounds and experientially diverse communities to participate in a healing program by creating a space where barriers such as language, mobility, visual/hearing impairments, and/or cultural norms surrounding talking about traumatic events are reduced or hopefully eliminated.

-February 14, 2017: Love Songs from 12 pm - 2 pm Join UCI CARE next to the Student Center stage as we create a playlist of love songs and share information and resources on healthy relationships.
+April 25, 2017: Music as Healing from 12 pm - 2 pm Join UCI CARE next to the Student Center stage as we learn more about the impact of music on healing from trauma.

 April 2017: Acoustic Affirmations This concert series utilizes the receptive form of music as healing...where the music is recieved, interpreted, and processed by the individual in a safe, nurturing space.
 UCI community members will have the opportunity to practice self-care, address negative self-talk, and reduce the impact of stress and trauma through mindful participation.
 Additional details on date, location and artist to follow.